epigen/KPNN/README.md

 2. After training is complete, to summarize test error across trained networks, use the R script Analysis_CollectOutputs.R
 3. Finally, to summarize and plot node weights in trained networks, use the R script Analysis_SIM.R (this requires running of Analysis_CollectOutputs.R first).

-# Instructions how to run KPNNs on your data
+# Instructions on how to run KPNNs on your data
 1. Example scripts to run additional datasets, such as the dataset on T cell receptor (TCR) stimulation or on predicting cell types in the Human Cell Atlas (HCA), or provided in the folder slurm/.
 2. All required inputs can be downloaded using the script Download_Data.sh, except for single-cell expression data from the Human Cell Atlas, which should be downloaded under https://preview.data.humancellatlas.org and should then be stored under $KPNN_INPUTS (defined in setup.sh)
 3. After training, use Analysis_CollectOutputs.R, and then Analysis_TCR.R or Analysis_HCA.R to summarize the results across network replicates.
+4. To adjust these analyses to your dataset, you mainly need to adjust the inputs to provide your data, class labels, and edgelist.